We get asked our recommendations of where to stay near Arches National Park often.

 - Moab Valley RV Resort & Campground

-Places to Stay Near Restaurants and Shopping
+Places to Stay in Moab Near Restaurants and Shopping

 If you want to experience the vibe of Moab, then stay close to the city center.
 You’ll be within walking distance of yummy places to eat and fun places to shop.